alexwlchan/alexwlchan.net/src/_drafts/visualising-journal.md

     The prompts and headings give me ideas for what I want to write about.
     I change them on a regular basis, and part of what I want to track is whether my choice of prompt affects my journalling.
     I feel like some prompts get better results than others.

+    I wrote my script because I have a radically different prompt for June, and I want to see if it has any effect.

 -   A darker shade means that I wrote more in that entry.
     This is based on the metric "file size" rather than "words written", because I wanted something fast and approximate, rather than slow and accurate.